blopa/react-with-phaser/README.md

 ## Two options
 It's possible to create the canvas inside React's root, or outside it.
 The `main` branch uses the first option, for the other option check [this branch](https://github.com/blopa/react-with-phaser/tree/different-roots).

+It's also possible to force Phaser to use an existing canvas created by React, check [this branch](https://github.com/blopa/react-with-phaser/tree/force-canvas) to see how.

 ## Available Scripts

 In the project directory, you can run: